17–22 May 2026

 Description

 Beam dynamics studies, and in particular detailed macroparticle simulations, are challenging for high-energy hadron synchrotrons due to the large number of circulating bunches.
-The High-Luminosity Large Hadron Collider (HL-LHC) will accelerate beams with twice the LHC design intensity.
+The High-Luminosity Large Hadron Collider (HL-LHC) will accelerate beams with about twice the initial LHC design intensity.
 It will also feature additional installations such as the crab cavities, which increase the total impedance of the accelerator.
 In the longitudinal plane, the baseline HL-LHC scenario will push the beam parameters close to the stability limit.
-This contribution presents particle tracking studies evaluating the coupled-bunch motion during the injection plateau, where bunch trains are initially mismatched and receive energy kicks after injection.
-The impact of the crab cavity higher-order-mode impedances on the beam stability threshold with operational beam parameters is studied and compared to the latest measurements and semi-analytical results.
+It is therefore of interest to study the impact of the crab cavity higher-order-mode impedances, which could lead to coupled-bunch instabilities (CBI), on the beam stability.
+This is particularly important in the presence of a broad-band impedance, which was predicted to lower the CBI threshold.
+In this contribution, particle-tracking simulation setups for instabilities, driven by either broad- or narrow-band impedances, are investigated.
+This paves the way for CBI simulations that take into account both impedance sources, to study the longitudinal stability limits at injection.

 Funding Agency